API powders: Why lumping and flowability are an industry pain that is difficult to resolve…and why TAPI is determined to do something about it

 Solving lumping issues, a case study

-An example of how TAPI tackles lumping is an API that has been produced by TAPI for more than 20 years and was known as lumped material.
+An example of how TAPI tackles lumping is an Active Pharmaceutical Ingredient that has been produced by TAPI for more than 20 years and was known as lumped material.
 The solution to this lumping came from our customer's formulation equipment that had separated all the lumps.
 A request from another customer raised the need of TAPI to evaluate the root cause and find a lasting solution to the phenomenon.
 One known technique to prevent lumps forming is to change the drying procedure.
 In this particular case, being the material highly hygroscopic, it was discovered that the discharge of the material from the drier needs to happen at a temperature very close to room temperature to prevent water absorption during cooling which could bring to the formation of water bridges.